Neeldhara

 Let G be a simple, undirected, and connected graph.
 Consider the following set system:

-• the family \mathcal{F} of independent sets is the collection of all subsets S of that are independent in G, i.e, the subgraph G[S] has no edges.
+- the family F of independent sets is the collection of all subsets S of that are independent in G, i.e, the subgraph G[S] has no edges.

 Is this a matroid?
 Why or why not?
 Justify your answer.